What we do

-Our research spans all aspects of veterinary medicine, from molecules and genes through to animal and human populations.
+Our research spans all aspects of veterinary medicine, animal biosciences, and agriculture and food security.

 The REF is an assessment of the quality of the research being undertaken at UK Higher Education Institutions (HEIs) and the impact it has in society.

 Our clinical services - small animal, equine and farm animal - are among the most influential centres for clinical care in the UK, providing our students and researchers with the best possible training environment.